 Place The Eggs In The Cup

-The cup should already be in your hand and in the water.
+The cup should already be in your hand, and the water.
 With the eggs on the razor, you can gently move them into the cup and press them lightly to the inside.